Snowflake vs Databricks for an enterprise data platform: governance, ops effort, and AI/ML enablement

 How does Snowflake compare to Databricks as an enterprise data platform?

-Short Answer: Snowflake is a fully managed AI Data Cloud focused on governed, cross‑cloud enterprise readiness, while Databricks is a more DIY data and AI engineering platform that typically demands more operational effort to reach similar levels of governance, reliability, and performance.
+Short Answer: Snowflake is a fully managed AI Data Cloud built for enterprise governance, continuity, and cross-cloud scale, while Databricks is a powerful but more DIY-oriented lakehouse that requires more custom work to reach the same level of enterprise readiness.

 Expanded Explanation: